dotenv-org/dotenv-org.github.io/docs/quickstart.md

 ## Manage environments

 After we pushed our .env file, we can manage our secrets across multiple environments.
 Let's open the production environment to view and edit its environment variables.
+There is a fully built-in UI with dotenv-vault.

 ```
 $ npx dotenv-vault open production
 ```

 In the UI, we are going to delete the `PORT` environment variable.
-We will rely on Vercel's platform to fill that in on deploy.
+We will rely on Heroku to fill that on deploy.
 We'll edit the `GREETING` environment variable to "Hello Production" so that we can recognize it on deploy.

 {% include helpers/videoplayer.html mp4="https://res.cloudinary.com/dotenv-org/video/upload/v1680366837/npx-dotenv-vault-open_h70feb.mp4" webm="https://res.cloudinary.com/dotenv-org/video/upload/v1680366837/npx-dotenv-vault-open_h70feb.webm" %}